Dysdera: Description

 Adults have a reddish-brown body and legs, and can grow up to 2 cm long.
 Females are generally larger growing from 1.1 to 1.5 cm, while males are about 0.9 to 1 cm.
 Their six eyes are close together in an oval shape, and they have eight reddish legs, the second pair facing backward.

 Dysdera live in natural shelters, which they completely wrap in white silk.
-Inhabitants of humid forests, the spiders will take any potential shelter on or close to the ground; the shelters are used to hide from predators as well as for keeping the spider warm.
+Inhabitants of short grasslands in England and dry forests of the Mediterranean, the spiders will take any potential shelter on or close to the ground; the shelters are used to hide from predators as well as for keeping the spider warm.
 During the day, they are commonly found taking shelter under objects like gravel with organic material covering it, in forests beneath bark or leaf litter, and occasionally in suburban gardens.

 Diet

 Dysdera are one of the few known arthropods to hunt and prey on woodlice, one of their main food sources.
 These spiders have wide jaws and large fangs to help to overcome the solid armor-like shells of woodlice.
 It makes them powerful predators for their size, allowing them to dominate or kill competitors, such as centipedes or other spiders.
 D. crocata is the only species from the Dysdera family known to prey on other spiders.

 They can also excrete certain enzymes that neutralize the chemical defenses of potential prey, allowing them to subsist on other common ground-dwelling invertebrates, including silverfish, earwigs, millipedes, and small burying beetles.